-- Threshold requirement for this exemption to apply is the record or information sought must have been compiled for a law enforcement purpose. - Courts have held that the law enforcement purpose encompasses a wide variety of records and information. - Records compiled as part of violent investigations or drug trafficking investigations, including records pertaining to the use of informants, have been found to meet the threshold.
-Records compiled as part of investigations into non-violent illegal activity have been found to satisfy the threshold, as have records used in efforts to prevent wrongful activity. - Additionally, courts have found the threshold satisfied for non-investigatory records provided they involve a law enforcement purpose, such as law enforcement manuals, but have denied protection when the agency failed to establish a sufficient connection between the records and any law enforcement function.
+- While the threshold requirement for this exemption to apply is that the record or information sought must have been compiled for a law enforcement purpose. - Courts have held that the law enforcement purpose encompasses a wide variety of records and information. - Records compiled as part of violent investigations or drug trafficking investigations, including records pertaining to the use of informants, have been found to meet the threshold.
+Also, records compiled as part of investigations into non-violent illegal activity have been found to satisfy the threshold, as have records used in efforts to prevent wrongful activity.

-- Courts grant agencies wide latitude in defining their law enforcement purposes. - Courts have denied protection under law enforcement exemption when the agency did not adequately demonstrate that (1) the records were compiled as part of the agencies' stated law enforcement purposes and duties; or (2) the records existed independently of the stated law enforcement purpose; or (3) the connection to law enforcement was pretextual; or (4) the associated investigation was conducted for an improper purpose.
+- Courts grant agencies wide latitude in defining their "law enforcement purposes." - However, courts have denied protection under law enforcement exemption when the agency did not adequately demonstrate that (1) the records were compiled as part of the agencies' stated law enforcement purposes and duties; or (2) the records existed independently of the stated law enforcement purpose; or (3) the associated investigation was conducted for an improper purpose.